alexgit55/my-first-blog/README.md

 blog, new/edit/delete, are only visible if you're logged in.
 As additional security and recommended best practice, i moved the secret key to a separate environment variable instead of directly in the source code.
 That way it can read the key from the environment that it's running in instead.
 I feel very accomplished at being able to go through these, with help of course.

+8/4/2025 - I've converted the database from using a simple sqlite database to using Azure Postgresql with redis cache.
+I mostly followed along with https://learn.microsoft.com/en-us/azure/app-service/tutorial-python-postgresql-app-django?tabs=copilot&pivots=azure-portal.
+It's configured to keep using sqlite locally, but if it's detected to be running from the app service, the WEBSITE_SITE_NAME value is set, then it uses the postgresql environment variables set up in the app service.
+That tutorial also helps with setting up an azure key vault to store the database secrets.
+This site is working well right now.
+Other features I'd like to learn to add are other users first, and maybe api access in the future.